MCL Reconstruction Surgeon

 MCL Reconstruction as a Medial Collateral Ligament Treatment

 The MCL ligament (medial collateral ligament) is one of four ligaments in the knee joint that helps to control movement, function, and excess motion of the knee and leg.
 The MCL is critical to the stability of the knee and travels from the thighbone (the femur) to the top of the shinbone (the tibia) and resides on the internal part of the knee joint.
 While it is more common to hear about ACL injuries, MCL injuries actually account for about 24 percent of all knee injuries.
 The MCL can become damaged/torn with certain twisting injuries.
 This can lead to painful tears and trauma to the MCL involving contact to the outside of the knee, external rotation, or combined force impacts seen in such sports where knee flexion is present.
 Often, the MCL will heal on its own after injury; however, in certain instances the ligament is torn to the extent that a MCL reconstruction is necessary.
-Austin, Texas knee surgeon, Dr. Jeff Padalecki specializes in MCL reconstructions as a medial collateral ligament treatment in order to return patients to an active, healthy lifestyle.
+Austin, Round Rock, and Cedar Park, Texas communities knee surgeon, Dr. Jeff Padalecki specializes in MCL reconstructions as a medial collateral ligament treatment in order to return patients to an active, healthy lifestyle.

-How to Perform MCL Reconstruction
+How is MCL Reconstruction Performed?

 A thorough examination by Dr. Padalecki, and the use of an MRI or X-rays will be able to detail how stressed the ligament is and if it can heal without surgery.
 If Dr. Padalecki feels surgery is necessary, he may discuss MCL reconstruction with the patient, which is a surgery that will involve a graft.
 MCL reconstruction involves harvest of one of the hamstring tendons.
 This tendon is used to reconstruct the damaged MCL.
 During the procedure, a tendon from the patient (an “autograft”) is used to reconstruct the injured ligament by placing it in the exact location replacing torn structures with tissue at their natural attachment points.
 There have been positive outcomes in patients who have had this procedure.